UPDATE You can follow San Diego Horse Trails on Twitter

 One last point, this website contains information about publicly owned recreation and wilderness areas.
 Trails and pathways are not necessarily marked.
 Conditions can change rapidly.
 Horseback riders should be properly equipped and have safety and navigational skills.
 This website and its contributors assume no responsibility for any adverse experience.

 You can contact me at email@example.com.
-Also, please let me know if you would like to be on the email contact list so that I can let you know of changes and updates to these trails.
+Also, please follow me on Twitter - sandiegohorsetrails @sandiegohorsetr if you would like to know of changes and updates to these trails.